dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 The SNS is initialized using an NNS proposal that defines the initial parameters, thus the initial configuration is approved by the NNS DAO.
 The proposal can be created from a YAML configuration file and defines things like the token name, token supply, token distribution, transaction fees, dissolve delays and more.

-For initializing an SNS for your dapp, the configuration parameters must use the documentation created with the SNS tokenomics tool (section 1.1.5 above) to create the YAML configuration file.
-The [OpenChat config file](https://github.com/open-ic/open-chat/blob/master/sns/config/sns.yml) is a good example of how to format the file (note: the latest version of SNS may have new/different parameters).
+For initializing an SNS for your dapp, the configuration parameters must use the documentation created with the SNS tokenomics tool (Section 1.1.5 above) to create the .yaml configuration file.
+Even though this uses an old version of the configuration file, you may look at the [OpenChat config file](https://github.com/open-ic/open-chat/blob/master/sns/config/sns.yml) as a good example of how to format the file.
 Add comments, explaining the parameters and token allocation, in the configuration file for transparency and ease of reading.

 Geo-restriction can be used to exclude users with IPs in specific countries with the “restricted_countries” parameter, which takes an array of country codes like this: `restricted_countries: [ "CH" ]`.